GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Like a financial debt, the technical debt incurs interest payments, which come in the form of the extra effort that we have to do in future development because of the quick and dirty design choice.
+> ### The situation is so much better for programmers today - a cheap used PC, a linux CD, and an internet account, and you have all the tools necessary to work your way to any level of programming skill you want to shoot for.
 >
-> ~ *Martin Fowler*
+> ~ *John Carmack*

 ---
 ## 🏎 Quick Facts